Resume

 Employers want to know you can handle constructive criticism without feeling like you’re under attack.
 Including this skill on your resume highlights that you’re committed to growth and can push others to do the same, making you a strong collaborator and proactive learner.

-Here’s how to frame those skills on a resume to show you’re dedicated to your development:
+Here’s how to frame those skills to show you’re dedicated to your development:

 • Constructive feedback